citp/privacy-policy-historical/v/ve/vel/velogames.com.md

-> *The following text is extracted and transformed from the velogames.com privacy policy that was archived on 2015-05-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150512062822id_/http%3A//www.velogames.com/tirreno-adriatico/2015/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the velogames.com privacy policy that was archived on 2015-09-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150912003625id_/http%3A//www.velogames.com/tour-of-britain/2015/privacy.php) for the most accurate reproduction.*

-# Velogames Fantasy Cycling 2015 | Fantasy Paris-Nice 2015
+# Velogames Fantasy Cycling 2015 | Fantasy Tour de France 2015

 ## Overview